Former National Statistician, UK Statistics Authority

 Policy Leaders Fellow Alumnus, Centre for Science and Policy

-John Pullinger CB is UK National Statistician, the Head of the Government Statistical Service, and the Chief Executive of the UK Statistics Authority.
-As such he holds executive responsibility for the Office for National Statistics.
+Until his retirement in 2019, John Pullinger CB was UK National Statistician, the Head of the Government Statistical Service, and the Chief Executive of the UK Statistics Authority.
+As such he held executive responsibility for the Office for National Statistics.

 He started his career as an assistant statistician at the Department of Trade and Industry, then moved to the Department of the Environment, taking responsibility for statistics on local government revenues.
 Following this he took up a post at the Office of Manpower Economics.